S-Ficarra/SunsetFest/README.md

 ```

+### Images

+The controller utilizes FileFieldsInterceptor to handle the uploading of multiple image files. multerConfig is provided in a separate file (`./multer.config.ts`) and defines the storage settings, file size limits, file type validation, and destination for the images.

+When a user upload an image on an article or a band, the image will be stocked in the `./uploads` folder.
+Then the path (`uploads/exemple_name.jpg`) of the image will be saved in the database with an ID which will be used as a foreign key in the publication or band table.
+When an object is edited, if the image provided is different, the precedent image is deleted.
+The image is also deleted from the `./uploads` folder when an object is deleted.

+### Endpoints

 Here's a list of all endpoints, names are planned to be self-explanatory, the first ones are getAll :

-Login

 | **Users**          | **Bars**                | **Merchandisings**                     |